ERMA, European Regional Master's Programme in Democracy and Human Rights in South East Europe

 TERM III - Mobility Period, University of Bologna

 The Term III of the ERMA Program takes place at the CEUB - University of Bologna Residential Center in Santa Sofia (Forli'-Cesena), beginning of September until mid October for a total of 45 nights.
-ERMA Term III is coordinated by the School of Political Sciences of the University of Bologna, Forli' Campus, together with the Institute for Central- Eastern and Balkan Europe (IECOB).
+ERMA Term III is coordinated by the School of Political Sciences of the University of Bologna, Forli' Campus.

-SDuring this period students focus on the finalization of the MA theses benefiting from comprehensive tutorship assistance, attend short seminars lead by professors and lectures participating in the Europe and the Balkans International Network (EBIN) with the support of the Central European Initiative (CEI), as part of the yearly summer school organized by IECOB.
+During this period students focus on the finalization of the MA theses benefiting from comprehensive tutorship assistance, attend short seminars organised by the University of Bologna

 Also, students enjoy living together, going for excursions as well as cultural or nature field trips.
 Intercultural communication, adaptability and cross-cultural mindset are the main skills that are developed during the overall academic year and especially during Term III.
 In accordance with the group's interest short seminar courses and conference aimed at addressing particular issues of interest are organized.